Health and Wellness Management (HWM)

 Prerequisites: None.

-This course covers research methods and designs relevant to wellness program managers.
-Students will be introduced to various research designs including experimental and non-experimental, as well as qualitative and quantitative methods.
-The course will focus on providing a practical understanding of several statistical tools used in wellness-related research.
+Covers research methods and designs relevant to wellness program managers.
+Introduces various research designs including experimental and non-experimental, as well as qualitative and quantitative methods.
+Focuses on providing a practical understanding of several statistical tools used in wellness-related research.

 Prerequisites: None.